Chicken-3001/fastapi-lifespan-dependencies/README.md

 as long as none of them require path-related dependencies (like `Query()` or `Body()`).

 ## When Are Lifespan Dependencies Run?

 Every function decorated with `Lifespan.register` will be run when the application starts, up until a `yield` statement is encountered.
 Everything past the `yield` will only be executed right before the application shuts down.

-This means that unlike normal FastAPI dependencies, using the same dependency in multiple path functions won't run the dependency multiple times, and every function will share the same instance of the dependency.
+This means that, unlike normal FastAPI dependencies, using the same dependency in multiple path functions won't run the dependency multiple times, and every function will share the same instance of the dependency.

 ## Examples